mastodon/documentation/Running-Mastodon/Heroku-guide.md

 To make yourself an admin, you may need to use the `heroku` CLI application after creating an account online:

   `heroku rake mastodon:make_admin USERNAME=yourUsername`

+## Scheduled tasks

+As discussed in the [maintenance tasks](Maintenance-Tasks.md) section, it's important that the `mastodon:daily` rake task be set up to run each day to take care of simple instance upkeep tasks.
+On Heroku, you can use the [scheduled add-on](https://devcenter.heroku.com/articles/scheduler) to set up a once a day task which runs `rake mastodon:daily` for you each day.
+It doesn't matter what time of day this runs, and everything it does will just happen in the background.